Inclusive leadership in organisations

 Ask what accommodations people may need to take part.
 For example, we have heard that for some people a support person is useful to help prepare in advance.

-You can read more about good support here
+You can read more about good support here.

 People may need meeting information sent in other formats, for example, audio recordings.